Contacting policy makers

 Step 3c: Spontaneous meeting

-If you did not manage to schedule a meeting with a specific MEP, you can still try to contact them again the day before or the same day that you are in Brussels.
+If you did not manage to schedule a meeting with a specific MEP, you can still try to contact them when you are in Brussels.
 Some MEPs will be happy to meet you spontaneously, because sometimes other obligations get cancelled and their calender is unlikely to be filled with other additional unforeseen appointments and they know that they have time to meet you.
 However, you should not do this if an MEP has already responded that they do not have time at the requested date and be conscious that it is more likely than not that MEPs will not have time on a short notice, so it is always best to ask early.

 Step 4: Confirmed?
 Arrange meeting details